 Train for around 5-10 minutes per day

 Increase the breathing training time continuously

 Airofit Breathing Trainer helps you perform inspiratory muscle training and increase your respiratory strength.
-Watch and learn how Airofit help to improve your performance:
+Watch and learn about Airofit, and how our breathing trainer works to improve performance: